OpenNebula/docs/source/user/virtual_machine_setup/bcont.rst

     # yum install -y epel-release
     # yum install -y cloud-utils-growpart

-You also need an updated version of ``utils-linux`` packages as old versions of ``partx`` can not update partitions when they are in use.
+You also need an updated version of ``util-linux`` packages as old versions of ``partx`` can not update partitions when they are in use.

 Debian and Ubuntu
 -----------------